Help for rough sleepers

 If you have a mental illness or impairment you can find further information on our page Mental health or impairment and homelessness.

-If you need alcohol or drug treatment
+If you need support with drug or alcohol use

 We work with some Housing Providers who do not exclude those with substance misuse issues.